ckhall/rspec_vs_cucumber/README.md

 Why use cucumber when you get all you need from rspec?
 ------------------------------------------------------

-Basically I'm just trying to show that we can get the same otucome from using rspec and capybara that we can from using cucumber without all the syntactic sugar.
+Basically I'm just trying to show that we can get the same outcome from using rspec and capybara that we can from using cucumber without all the syntactic sugar.
 From a developer point of view, I don't see a need to have this non-programmer abstraction, gherkin, which requires more code with no extra benefits.